Switchleg1/ECULegPC/README.md

 - Channels are auto-matched to axis names/units on first load; previous selections are restored when the log is reloaded
 - **Live cursor overlay** — as the log playhead moves, the grid highlights up to four cells bracketing the current value using bilinear interpolation, with weighted opacity showing proximity
 - Cyan cursor triangles on the frozen axis header strips mark the exact interpolated position
-- **PID CSV import** — load a PID definition file to add channel descriptions and units
+- **PID CSV import** — load a PID definition file to add channel descriptions, units and scaling.
+If a PID CSV is not loaded items will be scaled by data swing within the log (NOT DESIRABLE)

 ---